hackclub/hackclub/workshops/geometric_pattern/README.md

 ### Offsetting the Circles in the X-Direction

-It looks pretty cool right now, but our circles aren't overlapping quite right.
-It looks like every other row should be shifted over by `circleRadius`.
+It looks pretty cool right now, but our circles aren't overlapping exactly right.
+It looks like every other row should be shifted horizontally by `circleRadius`.

 We can keep track of alternating rows by using a flag.
 A flag is just a variable that stores a `true`/`false` value.